-- Conclusion: Looking backward, as a result of [audit finding], the company lost US $3 million in revenue during the third quarter.
+- Conclusion: Looking backward, as a result of the controls based audit approach [audit finding], the company lost US $3 million in revenue during the third quarter.

 - Risk: Looking forward, without a strategic plan to correct [audit finding], the company could potentially lose an additional US $3 million in the fourth quarter and US $4 million in the first quarter of the new year.

-If you are interested in learning more about risk management, there are many quality ISACA publications that cover the topic in more detail.
+If you are interested in learning more about how to move to a risk-based model and overall risk management, there are many quality ISACA publications that cover the topic in more detail.
 I will also be delivering a workshop on risk assessment and risk management at the upcoming 2018 North America CACS in Chicago, Illinois, USA.

 Lisa Young, CISA, CISM, is the past president of the ISACA West Florida (Tampa, Florida, USA) Chapter and a frequent speaker at information security conferences worldwide.